 Instant gratification.
 “No matter how many reviews they read online or how good a deal they think they can get, people still need to try it on,” Helbig said.
 “They like knowing that you can try it and buy it and use it right away.”
 Big River even has running tracks or treadmills in each of its stores so shoppers can test-drive shoes without heading out into the elements.

-Author: Kathleen Nelson is a contributor to Terrain magazine.
+Author: Kathleen Nelson is a regular contributor to Terrain Magazine.